 Amazon's Cloud Website Hosting through EC2 servers is a great testing platform for Drupal if you want to try their free instance level.
 The cost to upgrade to a slightly higher instance level in order to handle mild production traffic levels is not terribly significant and the solution can scale with your organization as you grow.
+Amazon Web Services (AWS) offers more than just a cloud server, too.
+Their Relational Database Service (RDS) could be a great path for you to follow if you decide to separate your MySQL database and web servers from each other; a pretty standard practice for more serious production implementations as you start reducing your single points of failure.
+RDS offers other great features like multiple location failover and constant backups.
+Amazon's free EC2 level is a great way to get your feet wet with AWS services.

 If that all sounds like a bit too much effort, managing your own servers isn't usually a core business competency, Daymuse offers Managed Hosting.